Cell Ranger7.1 (latest), printed on 01/31/2023

 |Martian option.
 Set max GB the pipeline may request at one time.
 Only applies when |

-cellranger mkfastq recognizes two file formats for describing samples: a simple, three-column CSV format, and the Illumina Experiment Manager (IEM) sample sheet format used by
+cellranger mkfastq recognizes two file formats for describing samples: a simple, three-column CSV format, or the Illumina Experiment Manager (IEM) sample sheet format used by

 bcl2fastq.
 There is an example below for running mkfastq with each format.